SAP-samples/teched2025-DA260/exercises/ex3/README.md

      ![ex_03_26](images/ex_03_26.png)

      In case you want to start/pause/resume/stop the Run, you can click on the three dot icon as it is highlighted in the image below.
+Or, in case the replication flow has still not been completed, please click in the **Refresh** button as shown with the arrow in the image below:

      ![ex_03_32](images/ex_03_32.png)

 19. Finally, you can check the replicated data from Google Cloud Storage (GCS) CSV views in the Datasphere local tables.
-Therefore, go to the main page of the Data Builder and check for the tables you have defined in the Replication Flow before:
+Therefore, go to the main page of the **Data Builder** and check for the tables you have defined in the Replication Flow before:

       ![ex_03_27](images/ex_03_27.png)

-      Then select one of the local tables in SAP Datasphere, e.g. BusinessPartners_LT2, by one-time-clicking on the table.
+      Then select one of the local tables in SAP Datasphere, e.g. **BusinessPartners_LT2**, by one-time-clicking on the table.

       Click on the *Preview* button as highlighted below: